 Projects can be done individually or in groups of 2-3 students.
 Recommendation: The project will take a fair amount of work.
 If forming groups, make sure the group is able to meet in person to work on the project.

-- Feb 9 – Deadline to sign up online or via the paper registration form which goes to your classroom teacher.
+- Feb 15 – Deadline to sign up online (preferred) or via the paper registration form which goes to your classroom teacher.
 Online sign up form.

-- Feb 12-16 and Feb 26-March 2: Students who confirmed attendance by providing project theme/title will be given a tri-fold standing board (36″ x 48″) to display their project.
+- Feb 1-28: Students will receive a tri-fold standing board (36″ x 48″) to display the project.
 The board will include a space number to indicate where to set-up on the day of the science fair.

-- March 22: Science Fair Projects need to be delivered to the Multi-Purpose Room by 8:30 AM.
-Note the projects will be displayed through the day on Thursday and Friday.
+- Thursday March 21: Science Fair Projects need to be delivered to the Multi-Purpose Room between 8am – 8:30 am.
+Note the projects will be on display through the day on Thursday and Friday.
 Trace students will visit the fair during the day under teacher supervision.
+Please do not leave any valuable or fragile items during the day.

-Do not leave with your project – the fair continues on Friday.
+Do not leave with your project – the science fair continues on Friday.

 See the handbook or write an email to Pia Rieppo, Trace PTO VP of Academic Affairs, at firstname.lastname@example.org.